Nashville-Public-Library/talklib/README.md

 *THIS README IS INTENDED TO ASSIST TL STAFF IN INSTALLING AND USING THIS PACKAGE*

-Use this module to process the following types of shows/segments:
+This package automates two categories of things:
+1. Shows/segments we receive from outside the TL
     - Shows and segments we receive via RSS feed
         - Shows such as New York Times, Wall Street Journal,  etc.
         - Segments such as Health in a Heartbeat, Academic Minute, etc.
     - Segments we receive via "permalink"
         - Such as PNS, Cirrus, etc.
     - Segments downloaded locally ahead of time
         - Such as Sound Beat, Animal Airwaves, etc.
+2. TL Podcasts
 ---

 ## Requirements